 Generally, Medicare is health insurance for people 65 or older.
 You’re first eligible to sign up for Medicare 3 months before you turn 65.
 You may be eligible to get Medicare earlier if you have End-Stage Renal Disease (ESRD), ALS (also called Lou Gehrig’s disease), or have a disability and receive Social Security Disability Insurance after a 24-month qualifying period.

 People who do not enroll in Medicare when they become eligible may have to pay a penalty if they decide to enroll in Medicare later.
-This is true for Part B, Part D, or those who do not qualify for premium free Part A.
+This is true for Part D and Part B.

 If you maintain creditable coverage through a larger employer group plan, federal employee health plan or union coverage plans then can delay Medicare coverage.
 Creditable coverage needs to be equal or greater than what Medicare covers.
-NOTE: COBRA does not count as creditable coverage.
+NOTE: COBRA does not count as creditable coverage for part B.

 Medicare related costs include premiums, deductibles, coinsurance for Part A, Part B, and Part D. If you only have Original Medicare, there is no yearly limit on what you pay out-of-pocket for hospital, medical, and prescription drugs.
 See additional FAQs below for specific costs on Part A and Part B.

 Part A costs: The premium for most people is $0.
-If they have less than 10 years paying into Medicare and don’t qualify for premium-free Part A then you may be able to buy for either $278 or $505 per month.
-The deductible for Part A in 2024 is $1,632 for each inpatient hospital benefit period before Part A kicks in to pay.
+If they have less than 10 years paying into Medicare and don’t qualify for premium-free Part A then you may be able to buy for up to $518 per month.
+The deductible for Part A in 2025 is $1,676 for each inpatient hospital benefit period before Part A kicks in to pay.
 There’s no limit to the number of benefit periods you can have in a year.
 This means you may pay the deductible more than once in a year.

-Part B Costs: Part B has a monthly premium of $174.70 per month in 2024.
+Part B Costs: Part B has a monthly premium of $185 per month in 2025.
 The amount can change each year.
 You’ll pay the premium each month, even if you don’t get any Part B-covered services.
-This premium amount could be higher if your income is above $103,000 for individual or $206,000 for married joint returns.
+This premium amount could be higher if your income is above $106,000 for individual or $212,000 for married joint returns.
 If you are low income and qualify for the Medicare Savings Program then you could get assistance paying the premium.
+See Income Related Monthly Adjustment Amount income brackets here.

 Medicare Part D costs can include a premium, deductible and copays/coinsurance.
 However, the actual costs can vary depending on multiple factors; including your prescriptions, the plan you choose, the drug phase, drug tiers, pharmacy choice, and if you qualify for extra help or are required to pay an income adjustment due to high income earner.
 It is best to speak with our licensed agents to search for plans that cover you prescriptions at the lowest out-pocket-costs.